 Between Thanksgiving, Hanukkah, Christmas, Black Friday, New Year’s Eve, and the rest of the winter holidays, this is the most important (and busiest!) time of the year, especially for B2C brands.
-Holiday ecommerce sales alone reached a total of $126 billion last year—up from $108.2 billion in 2017.
+Holiday eCommerce sales alone reached a total of $126 billion last year—up from $108.2 billion in 2017.

 Here’s a time-tested social media holiday strategy to end 2019 off on a high note.

-In order to truly capitalize on all of the social media opportunities the holidays provide, it’s important establish a social media calendar as soon as possible.
+In order to truly capitalize on all of the social media opportunities the holidays provide, it’s important to establish a social media calendar as soon as possible.
 You should realistically have every day planned to the end of the year.

 Quick tips for what to include in your social media calendar:

 Next, preparing and following a set editorial plan will help you succeed during the holidays and beyond.

 One of the most reliable ways to delight customers instead of adding to holiday “noise” is to create a branded hashtag campaign.
 When done right, these campaigns evoke emotions and promote sharing.

 For examples, UPS created the #WishesDelivered campaign to promote good deeds during the holidays and showcase videos and stories where they have fulfilled a wish or delivered a surprise. #WishesDelivered offered a refreshing change of pace from other top social media posts brands rely on during other times of the year.